Vinh911/python_odbc/README.md

 - `main.py`: This is the entry point of the program.
 It calls the functions in the other files and executes them.
 - `dbConn.py`: This file contains the connection information for the database.
 You will need to modify this file with your own connection details.
 - `logicDatenzugriff.py`: This file contains all the functions that retrieve and display data from the database.
-The `getNiederlassung()` and `getMitarbeiter()` functions are already implemented.
-You will need to implement the `getAuftrag()` function.

 ## Prerequisites